mattermost/docs/source/install/install-ubuntu-1404-postgresql.rst

 Installing PostgreSQL Database Server
 =====================================

 Install and set up the database for use by the Mattermost server.
 You can install either PostgreSQL or MySQL.
-To install MySQL, see :ref:`install-ubuntu-1404-mysql`.

 Assume that the IP address of this server is 10.10.10.1.